aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a id="0x1_fungible_asset_ESUPPLY_UNDERFLOW"></a>

-The fungible asset's supply will be negative which should be impossible.
+The fungible asset&apos;s supply will be negative which should be impossible.

 <pre><code>const ESUPPLY_UNDERFLOW: u64 &#61; 20;<br/></code></pre>